Racine man rescued during apartment fire | Racine County Eye

-RACINE, WI — Due to the quick action of three bystanders, a Racine man was rescued from a second-story apartment building during a fire early Sunday morning at 2017 Case Avenue.
+RACINE, WI — Due to the quick action of three bystanders, a Racine man was rescued from a second-story apartment building during a fire early Sunday morning at 2017 Case Ave.

 Suffering significant injuries, rescue personnel took the man to Ascension-All Saints Hospital.
-His condition is unknown at this time, according to a press release by the Racine Fire Department.
+The man rescued from the second floor’s condition is unknown at this time, according to a press release by the Racine Fire Department.

 Racine man rescued with the help of three bystanders